 This entity is owned by two or more individuals.
-There are general partnerships and limited partnerships.
-In a general partnership, all is shared equally, whereas in limited partnerships, one partner has control over operations, and the other(s) contribute only assets to receive part of the profits.
-Partnerships carry a dual status as a sole proprietorship or limited liability partnership (LLP) depending on its funding and liability structure.
+There are two types: general partnerships, where all is shared equally; and limited partnerships, where only one partner has control of its operation, while the other person or persons simply contribute to and receive only part of the profit.
+Partnerships carry a dual status as a sole proprietorship or limited liability partnership (LLP), depending on the entity's funding and liability structure.

-Limited liability company (LLC)
+3. Limited liability company (LLC)

 Factors to consider

 Partners in a partnership also claim their share of the profits as personal income.
 Your accountant may suggest quarterly or biannual advance payments to minimize the end effect on your return.

 A corporation files its own tax return each year, paying tax on profits after expenses, including payroll.
-If you pay yourself from the corporation, you will pay personal taxes, such as Social Security and Medicare, on your personal return for what you were paid throughout the year.
+If you pay yourself from the corporation, you will pay personal taxes — such as Social Security and Medicare — on your personal return for what you were paid throughout the year.

 A corporation is constructed to have a board of directors that makes the major decisions that guide the company.
-A single person can control a corporation, especially at its inception, but as it grows, so does the need to operate it as such.
+A single person can control a corporation, especially at its inception; but as it grows, so does the need to operate it as a board-directed entity.
 Even as a small corporation, the rules intended for larger organizations — such as keeping board-of-directors notes of every major decision that affects the company — still apply.

 Licenses, permits and regulations